-Coordinates (sunpy.coordinates)
+Coordinates (sunpy.coordinates)#

 This sub-package contains:

 The SunPy coordinate framework extends the Astropy coordinates framework.
+The coordinates guide provides in depth discussion of the structure and concepts underlying the coordinates framework.

-Supported Coordinate Systems
+Supported Coordinate Systems#

 Coordinate system